gowthamnataraj/G2-extension-adobe/README.md

 "# G2-extension-adobe"

 Adobe Illustrator Extension
 This repository contains code for an Adobe Illustrator extension that enhances your workflow and provides various features for fashion sketching and design.
-The extension includes options for managing croquis templates, file uploads, Smart Zoom Tool, Symmetry Tool, preloaded graphic styles, and exporting/sharing your sketches.
+The extension includes options for managing croquis templates, file uploads, Smart Zoom Tool, Symmetry Tool, preloaded graphic styles.

 # G2 Fashion Extension for Adobe Illustrator